ycy1012/821project/README.md

 # ChestX-FeatLib

-**ChestX-FeatLib** is a Python toolkit for extracting and analyzing features from chest X-ray images.
-The toolkit is built around the NIH Chest X-ray14 dataset.
-Designed for the NIH ChestX-ray14 dataset, this library provides reproducible pipelines for medical image preprocessing and feature extraction using both traditional and deep learning-based methods — without the need to train new models.
+**ChestX-FeatLib** is a Python toolkit for extracting and analyzing features from grayscale chest X-ray images.
+Built around the NIH ChestX-ray14 dataset, it provides reproducible pipelines for preprocessing and feature extraction using both traditional and pretrained deep learning methods — without the need to train new models.
 It is designed to enable downstream applications such as disease prediction, visualization, and clustering.

 ---